 Triby IO Smart Speaker

 Triby IO takes smart home controls beyond just those of Alexa as well; using IFTTT you'll be able to automate actions, meaning you won't be relying on your smartphone or tablet to control your connected tech.
-Of course, all of the regular Alexa-based fun is on board too and the original - costing $159 - has all of the Amazon-powered features too.
+Of course, all of the regular Alexa-based fun is on board too.

 Polk Audio Command soundbar